tlsnotary/tlsn/crates/wasmtime-host/README.md

 # Info
-This crate builds a wasmtime runtime to be run in Android.
-The runtime can load and run a wasm component model plugin.
-UniFFI is used to generate Kotlin bindings and allow the async main function to be driven by Android's async executor.
+This crate builds a wasmtime binary to be run in Android.
+The binary loads and run a wasm component model plugin.
+UniFFI is used to generate Kotlin bindings and allow the binary's future to be driven by Android's async executor.

 # Step
 Build this crate by running [build.sh](build.sh).
 The build script assumes the following to be available.